 Staging and choreography "Bibles" on the desk of choreographer Stas Kmieć during rehearsal for the 2022 revival of Fidler Afn Dakh (Fiddler on the Roof in Yiddish) at Manhattan's New World Stages.
 Photo courtesy of Stas Kmieć.
-Fransitions between Scen Fransitions between sper during rehears to read Kinist on the sper during rehears to the stage Management
+Transitions between Scen eras Kinet on the sport during rehears to a but stage Management